 -

 Pair of paired pilasters.
-Carved, polychrome and gilded mother.
+Mother carved, polychromed and gilded.
 17th century.
-Pair of mouldings made of carved, polychrome and gilded wood, composed of paired pilasters, curves, etc., and decorated with architectural elements with a marked classicist influence and clean lines.
-The lines shown in their profiles link them to the Baroque.
+A pair of moldings made of carved, polychrome, and gilded wood, composed of pilasters, curves, etc., paired together and decorated with architectural elements of marked classical influence and clean lines.
+The lines displayed in their profiles link them to the Baroque period.

 · Size: 17x12x74 cms.